Notting Hill set: Members

-Theresa May era
+Post Cameron era

 Following the resignation of David Cameron, the remaining nine members were fully removed from power by Theresa May, following her victory in the leadership election of June 2016, and the formation of the May Ministry in July 2016.
-However, following the general election of 2017, Gove made a return to the Cabinet as Secretary of State for Environment, Food and Rural Affairs.
+However, following the general election of 2017, Gove made a return to the Cabinet as Secretary of State for Environment, Food and Rural Affairs and also went on to serve in the Cabinets of Boris Johnson (2019–2022) and Rishi Sunak (2022–2024).
+Cameron himself made a surprise return as Foreign Secretary in November 2023, this time as a member of the House of Lords.